sora-xor/sora-docs/src/pswap.md

 head:
   - - meta
     - name: description
       content: Learn about PSWAP, the utility token of Polkaswap, the decentralized exchange on the SORA network.
 Discover the features, use cases, and benefits of PSWAP within the Polkaswap ecosystem.
-Explore its role in governance, fee discounts, liquidity mining, and other activities, and understand how PSWAP enhances the functionality and incentivizes participation in Polkaswap.
+Explore its role in governance, fee discounts, liquidity provision, and other activities, and understand how PSWAP enhances functionality and incentivizes participation in Polkaswap.
   - - meta
     - name: keywords
       content: PSWAP token, Polkaswap, SORA network, governance, fee discounts, liquidity mining, Polkaswap ecosystem, token functionality, participation incentives